nstanford5/ERC20/ERC20.md

   D.interact.deployed(getContract());
 ```

-Now we can set the Views related to our token metadata
+Now we can set the Views related to our token metadata.
+Remember, this information is already available, because we published it to the blockchain.
+But it is more difficult to access, especially to the blockchain layman.
+Setting the token metadata to the Views, provides an easily accessible window into the consensus state.

 ```js
   V.name.set(() => name);